Pop Culture Madness!

 1978 Pop Culture History

-Prior to 1978, the National Weather Service only used female names for hurricanes because they were viewed by the all male staff as most appropriate for the unpredictable and dangerous storms.
+Before 1978, the National Weather Service only used female names for hurricanes because the all-male staff viewed them as most appropriate for unpredictable and dangerous storms.

-During a 1978 Monday Night Football game, to fill dead air, Howard Cosell commented on a delicious new snack he was eating, thus stadium nachos went mainstream.
+During a 1978 Monday Night Football game, Howard Cosell commented on a delicious new snack he was eating to fill dead air.
+Thus, stadium nachos went mainstream.

-It wasn't until 1978 that turning right on a red light was allowed throughout the US.
+It wasn’t until 1978 that turning right at a red light was allowed throughout the US.

-In Yukon, Canada a bulldozer uncovered buried reels of nitrate film during excavation of a landfill.
+In Yukon, Canada, a bulldozer uncovered buried reels of nitrate film during excavation of a landfill.
 About 500 old films dating from 1910 to 1921 have been uncovered.
-This treasure trove includes long lost newsreels of World War 1, and many long lost silent movies.
+This treasure trove includes long-lost World War 1 newsreels and many silent movies.

-Before the casting of Christopher Reeve as Superman in the 1978 film, Burt Reynolds, Sylvester Stallone, James Caan, Christopher Walken, Nick Nolte, Arnold Schwarzenegger, and Bruce Jenner were all potentials for the part.
+Before the casting of Christopher Reeve as Superman in the 1978 film, Burt Reynolds, Sylvester Stallone, James Caan, Christopher Walken, Nick Nolte, Arnold Schwarzenegger, and Bruce Jenner were all potential actors.

 Superman was supposed to go public domain in 2014, but a bill was passed that made everything copyrighted before 1978 have 95 years of copyright protection.